-The old Kashmir that was there was all about mystic scholars, practices of Sufism and a serene peaceful scholarly order.
-But with time Kashmir has certainly lost a part of what is always stood for.
-This degradation took place partly due to the course of time and partly with ignorance on the part of the society.
+The old Kashmir that was there was all about mystic scholars, practices of Sufism, and a serene peaceful scholarly order.
+But with time Kashmir has certainly lost a part of what it always stood for.
+This degradation took place partly due to the course of time and partly with ignorance on the part of society.

-But the good news is that many of our generation have realized the importance of what we had and are making serious efforts to retrieve it back.
+But the good news is that many of our generations have realized the importance of what we had and are making serious efforts to retrieve it back.

 I certainly believe that technology is great, and it will help us to revive our identity if utilized properly.